gigalixir/gigalixir-cli/docs/source/main.rst

 Screencast
 ==========

-Note: The video is out of date, so you can't follow it verbatim, but the steps are the same.

-For those of you who prefer a screencast introduction. `Elixircasts.io <https://elixircasts.io>`_ has a great video that they've generously allowed us to embed here.

 .. raw:: html

     <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto; margin-bottom: 20px;">